dharnitski/dharnitski.github.io/_posts/2019-04-06-uninstall-go-on-mac.md

 title: "Uninstall Go on macOS"
 categories:
 tags: Go Setup
-excerpt: After working for several years on different Go version and using variety of different tools it is time to reset my system to "clean" state.
-Just to be clear, my machine works just fine after updating Go version several times.
-It is just perfectionist inside me wants to remove stuff that is not in use anymore.
+excerpt: After working for several years on different Go versions and using variety of different tools it is time to reset my system to "clean" state.
+Just to be clear, my machine works just fine, it is just perfectionist inside me wants to remove stuff that is not in use anymore.
 ---
 ## Check if Go is installed